ziirish/burp-ui/docs/advanced_usage.rst

     extended = false
     # If you don't explicitly specify ro/rw grants, what should we assume?
     assume_rw = true
+    # The inheritance order maters, it means depending the order you choose,
+    # the ACL engine won't handle the grants the same way.
+    # By default, ACL inherited by groups will have lower priority, unless you
+    # choose otherwise
+    inverse_inheritance = false
     # Enable 'legacy' behavior
     # Since v0.6.0, if you don't specify the agents name explicitly, users will be
     # granted on every agents where a client matches user's ACL.
 If you enable the